skhanCC/multistateRC-py/README.md

 # multistateRC-py
-Multi-state classification of time-dependent signals using a trainable reservoir computing approach
+Multi-state classification of time-dependent signals using a trainable reservoir computing approach.
+Implemented in Python.

+Main features:
+- Fast optimization of filters for general multi-state time signals of arbitrary dimension and length
+- Analytically-determined optimal filters for special noise statistics (White noise)